mateuszdorobek/python3.info/basics/exception/about.rst

 TypeError
 ---------
-Operation or function is applied to an object of inappropriate type:
+* Operation or function is applied to an object of inappropriate type

 >>> 42 + 'a'
 Traceback (most recent call last):